rohitjoshi/amqp-async/README.md

 # amqp-async
 Non Blocking Queue based AMQP Client.
-Developed for using from Nginx/OpenResty stack
+Developed for using from Nginx/OpenResty stack.
+It depends on [rabbitmq-c](https://github.com/alanxz/rabbitmq-c)

 This is a AMQP implementation using q worker queue which allows clients to enque a message without blocking and worker thread will periodically publish to AMQP server.